Ranks and insignia of the other ranks of the British Army: 1915–present

 A short lived reform was introduced in 1938 when a third class of warrant officer was introduced.
 The role of platoon/troop commander, normally filled by a lieutenant or second lieutenant, was made available for experienced NCOs in the new appointment of platoon/troop sergeant major with the rank of warrant officer class III.
 Their badge of rank was an imperial crown, whilst those warrant officers, class II, who had formerly worn the crown were ordered to wear the crown in a wreath, the same badge worn by WOII quartermaster sergeants.
-The rank of WOIII was placed in suspension in 1940, and in 1947 WOII ranks were ordered to return the their pre-1938 badges of rank.
+The rank of WOIII was placed in suspension in 1940, and in 1947 WOII ranks were ordered to return to their pre-1938 badges of rank.

 Following the accession of Elizabeth II in 1952, the Tudor Crown design used on rank badges was replaced by a St Edward's Crown design in 1953.
 It returned to a Tudor Crown design with the accession of Charles III in 2022 and was rolled out on British Army uniforms from 2023.

-The grades of lance sergeant and lance corporal were not strictly ranks but were appointments, held by selected corporals and privates, and usually carrying extra pay.
+The grades of lance sergeant and lance corporal were not ranks but appointments, held by selected corporals and privates, and usually carrying extra pay.
 The appointment was made by the man's commanding officer and could be taken away by him for disciplinary reasons, unlike full sergeants and corporals who could only be demoted by order of a court martial.
-In 1961 the ranks of lance corporal and lance bombardier were made substantial ranks rather than appointments, whilst the appointment of lance sergeant was discontinued in 1946, except in the Foot Guards and Honourable Artillery Company (and its equivalent, lance corporal of horse, in the Household Cavalry).
+In 1961 the ranks of lance corporal and lance bombardier were made substantive ranks rather than appointments, whilst the appointment of lance sergeant was discontinued in 1946, except in the Foot Guards and Honourable Artillery Company (and its equivalent, lance corporal of horse, in the Household Cavalry).

 The regimental sergeant major for the Royal Military Academy Sandhurst was retitled academy sergeant major (AcSM) in 1960 and made one of the most senior warrant officer appointments, with the badge of the royal arms in a laurel wreath.
 The appointment of Royal Artillery sergeant major was established in 1989, senior to other master gunners, and their badge of appointment is the royal arms above a gun and within a laurel wreath.
 In 2011 the badge of appointment for the garrison sergeant major London district changed from the royal arms to the royal arms on a four-bar chevron, as it had been before 1882.
 The appointment of army sergeant major was made in 2015, with the royal arms in a large oakleaf wreath as their insignia.